salvatojalva/Quotations_API_REST/readme.md

-# Search media
+# Quotations API Rest

-This api search media (music, movies, series) by name
+This API stores informations about quotations

 ## Installation